MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

   This ensures that as your organization structure and workload composition changes, you are able to create new groups of subscriptions instead of using a fixed set of existing subscriptions.

   - One size does not fit all for subscriptions; what works for one business unit may not work for another.
 Some applications may coexist within the same **Landing Zone** subscription while others may require their own subscription.

 ## 3. Configure Subscription Quota and Capacity

 Every Azure region contains a finite set of resources at any given time.
 So when considering an enterprise scale Azure adoption involving large resource quantities, it is essential to ensure that sufficient capacity and SKUs are available, and that attained capacity can be understood and monitored.

-***Design Considerations***
+**Design Considerations:**

 - Limits and quotas within the Azure platform for each service your workloads require.